mttcohack/MTTCoHack-ImageClassification/README.md

 ### [Optional] Challenge 2

 - Train another model which classifies both the color label and the make label using one model.
+The training data can be downloaded from [here](https://sakhdavd.blob.core.windows.net/cohack/car-color-make.zip).
+- You can use the same test [images](https://sakhdavd.blob.core.windows.net/cohack/car-test-images.zip) from challenge 1.
 - Deploy the flask application into Azure App service.

 #### Resources